AndreaPes/PFAPI23/README.md

-# Prova finale di algoritmi e strutture dati 2022-2023
+# Final Exam in Algorithms and Data Structures 2022-2023

 ---

-### Descrizione del Progetto
+### Project Description

-"Pianifica Percorso" è un programma per pianificare viaggi ottimali su un'autostrada con stazioni di servizio dotate di veicoli elettrici a noleggio.
-Ogni stazione ha una distanza univoca dall'inizio dell'autostrada e veicoli con autonomie specifiche.
-Il programma permette di aggiungere e rimuovere stazioni e veicoli, e di pianificare percorsi ottimali tra due stazioni minimizzando il numero di tappe.
+"Pianifica Percorso" is a program designed to plan optimal trips on a highway with service stations equipped with electric rental vehicles.
+Each station is located at a unique distance from the start of the highway and has vehicles with specific ranges.
+The program allows for adding and removing stations and vehicles, as well as planning optimal routes between two stations while minimizing the number of stops.

-#### Comandi Supportati
+#### Supported Commands

-1. **aggiungi-stazione**: Aggiunge una stazione con veicoli specifici.
+1. **aggiungi-stazione**: Adds a station with specific vehicles.
-2. **demolisci-stazione**: Rimuove una stazione.
+2. **demolisci-stazione**: Removes a station.
-3. **aggiungi-auto**: Aggiunge un veicolo a una stazione.
+3. **aggiungi-auto**: Adds a vehicle to a station.
-4. **rottama-auto**: Rimuove un veicolo da una stazione.
+4. **rottama-auto**: Removes a vehicle from a station.
-5. **pianifica-percorso**: Pianifica il percorso ottimale tra due stazioni.
+5. **pianifica-percorso**: Plans the optimal route between two stations.